What are investment-grade bond vs. non-investment-grade bond ETFs?

 • Vanguard Intermediate-Term Corporate Bond ETF (VCIT)

-• Risk: Higher risk of default.
-Investors demand higher yields to compensate for the increased risk.
+• Returns: Higher yields to compensate for increased risk.

 • SPDR Bloomberg High Yield Bond ETF (JNK)